 Assess the implications of policy initiatives proposed by other agencies including discussion documents, proposed policies, strategies, plans and draft legislation, and respond within required timeframes on approximately 20 occasions per year.
-ACTUAL PERFORMANCE One (1) submission made in September.
-IF E
+ACTUAL PERFORMANCE Related to the other measure, external activity at this time of year means that there has been no significant activity in this regard.
+NF E